 What are "S" dollars?

 S-dollars are an auxiliary meal account option open to undergraduate students only.
 Balances remaining in the S-dollar account are carried forward year to year as long as the cardholder is actively enrolled at LMU.
 Like funds in the LION plans, the money spent from this account is tax-free but is only good at venues on campus and is non-refundable.
-Please visit, or contact the OneCard Office at 310-338-2735 for additional information.
+Please visit the OneCard Office website for additional information.

 What is a Flexi account?

 Flexi is a pre-paid debit card.
 With Flexi you can make transactions in the bookstore, library and mail center; make copies; grab a soda or snack from a vending machine; do you laundry in the dorm; or make purchases off-campus at designated merchants.
 All Flexi purchases made on or off campus are taxable.
 Flexi dollars carry over from year to year as long as you are actively enrolled in LMU.
 The Flexi program is available to all students, faculty and staff.
 Please visit the OneCard Office website for a complete list of local merchants that accept OneCard.

 Where can I get cashier deposit forms and requisition forms?